YOURLS/containers/README.md

 For more information about the official images process, see the [docker-library/official-images readme](https://github.com/docker-library/official-images/blob/master/README.md).

-### What are the architecures available on the Docker Hub?
+### What are the architectures available on the Docker Hub?

 | Build | Status | Badges | (per-arch) |
 |:-:|:-:|:-:|:-:|